ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-2.md

 	// ...

 	init() {
-		// Create the balloon and the view.
+		// The balloon and the view initialization.
 		// ...

 		editor.ui.componentFactory.add( 'abbreviation', () => {